stnslv-lgkv/CPK2_project/README.md

 - Alcohol and smoking: Frequent alcohol consumption and current smoking are more common in people with IBS and are associated with stress

 Management strategies for IBS-C often include lifestyle changes, dietary modifications, and medications aimed at addressing specific symptoms.
 Dietary adjustments and fiber supplements can sometimes alleviate symptoms, and some individuals may find relief through a low-FODMAP diet to identify and avoid foods that exacerbate symptoms.
 Probiotics have also been explored for their potential in managing IBS-C, though more research is needed to confirm their effectiveness.

+### Aim & tasks

+The **aim** of this project was to develop a methodology of analyzing data and compare the gut microbiota of healthy people with the gut microbiota of people with constipation-type IBS

+The following **tasks** were set in order to achieve the goal:

+1. Determination of sampling distributions in different categories of research subjects

+2. Search for meaningfully different microorganisms’ taxa (bacteria and archaea) and/or groups of taxon in categories of people

+3. Building classifiers based on the trained data for each level of classification

+4. Evaluation of the correlation between the presence/number of gas-producing bacteria and the constipation type of IBS

 ### References